liruiluo/cursor-auto-continue/README.md

-# VS Code Auto Continue Extension
+# Cursor Auto Continue Extension

 An extension that automatically continues conversations when Claude's AI hits the tool call limit.